adimyth/iplbot/README.md

 # IPL BOT

 A retreival based chat bot trained on IPL wikipedia pages.
 You can test out the app [here](http://134.209.148.44:5000/).
-Please, check the app on a desktop or view in desktop mode on mobile phones.
+Please, check the app on a desktop.

 ## Libraries Used